PFF Insights

 Respiratory syncytial virus:

 Respiratory syncytial virus (RSV) is another seasonal respiratory infection that is particularly dangerous for both infants and for older adults, especially those with chronic respiratory conditions.
-A brand-new vaccine to protect against RSV was approved in May 2023 and is an option for people aged 60 or older to help decrease the risk of illness from RSV infection.
+A vaccine to protect against RSV was approved in May 2023 and is an option for people aged 60 or older who are at increased risk for severe illness from RSV to help decrease that risk from RSV infection.

 The CDC recommends checking with your doctor about whether the RSV vaccine is right for you.
 If you get your vaccine at the pharmacy, the pharmacist may require a written prescription before giving it to you.
-Since it’s a new vaccine, a study is ongoing to determine how well the vaccine continues to protect people after the first season and whether a booster dose will be needed eventually.
+Since it’s a relatively new vaccine, additional data is being collected to determine how well the vaccine continues to protect people after the first season and whether a booster dose will be needed eventually.

-Finally, while we're thinking about it, this is a good time to make sure you're up to date on other vaccines you may need, such as pneumococcal vaccines, the shingles vaccine, and the tetanus shot (or tetanus-diptheria-pertussis (TDaP)).
+Finally, while we're thinking about it, this is a good time to make sure you're up to date on other vaccines you may need, such as pneumococcal vaccines, the shingles vaccine, and the TDaP shot (or tetanus-diphtheria-pertussis).
 Check with your doctor about what's recommended for you.

 As always, talk with your doctor if you have specific questions about these vaccines or your individual medical situation.